alexlawford/sdxl-boardsbot-cog/README.md

 5) Download Weights

-CD into the directory and download the model weights (if on Lambda, as in this example, with sudo):
+CD into the directory...

     cd sdxl-boardsbot-cog

+...and download the model weights (if on Lambda, as in this example, with sudo):

     sudo cog run script/downloadweights